springernature/frontend-playbook/README.md

 Please keep discussion inside the issues and pull requests, avoiding Slack, hallway conversations etc. Remember that this repo is public, and the discussions we have can be of benefit to people apart from us.

 [Read the full contributor guide](CONTRIBUTING.md).

+## Key words

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this playbook are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## License